miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 That's what infinite variety that's still stable looks like.

+### The Butterfly Effect and the Limits of Stability

 The butterfly effect function is still somewhat inescapable.
 Why?
 Because same X, same Y. Looks interesting but if you're interested in the world outside that orbit, too bad.
 You're stuck in infinity — a figure-8 loop of infinite variety